babsey/nest-desktop-legacy/README.md

 To install this application you'll need [Node.js](https://nodejs.org/en/download/) (which comes with [npm](http://npmjs.com)) and [Electron](http://electron.atom.io/) installed on your computer.
 Required version for node at least v6.10.xx and npm v3.10.xx.

 If you simulate nest locally, you need [nest-server-simulation](https://github.com/babsey/nest-server-simulation) installed on your computer.
-I tested the application with NEST v2.12.
+The application running with NEST v2.10 has been tested.

-Optional: To store network data remotely, you need [nest-server-store](https://github.com/babsey/nest-server-store) installed on remoted computer.

 ## To install requirements